vegasbrianc/cats-1/README.md

 ### Step 3.1 - Create a new overlay network for the application

-1. Create a new overlay network called `catnet`.
+1. Create a new overlay network called `catnet`. `catnet` will be the overlay network that our application containers live on.

    ```
    labuser@v112node0:~/$ docker network create -d overlay catnet
    81pjggkd57fbbl7zmheasc6m8
    ```

+   The network ID will be output to signal the succesful creation of a Docker network.
 The `-d` flag let's you specify which network driver to use.
 In this example you are telling Docker to create a new network using the **overlay** driver.
 In *Swarm Mode* the overlay network does not require an external key-value store.
-It is integrated into the en
+It is integrated into the engine.
+The overlay provides reachability between the hosts across the underlay network.
+Out of the box containers on the same overlay network will be able to ping eachother without any other special configuration.

-2. Confirm that the network was created and inspect its configuration.
+2. Confirm that the network was created.
+We can see that there are several other default networks that already exist in a Docker host.

    ```
    labuser@v112node0:~/$ docker network ls